 Mayor Joseph Solomon called the contract “cost neutral” saying it will save taxpayers over $450,000 in the first year alone.

 The tentative deal also established what Solomon said was a “first-of-its-kind” trust fund to nibble away at the city’s Other Post-Employment Benefits (OPEB) debt, involving mostly retiree healthcare costs.

 “With the first-of-its-kind OPEB trust, this contract creates a template to forge a new way forward in helping to manage retirement benefit costs in the future,” Solomon said in a news release.

-Local 2748 International Association President Michael Carreiro said the union “overwhelmingly passed” the agreement Thursday night.
+Local 2748 International Association of Firefighters President Michael Carreiro said the union “overwhelmingly passed” the agreement Thursday night.